 When it comes to tax deductions, both new and used vehicles can qualify.
 However, the amount you can deduct may differ depending on whether the vehicle is new or pre-owned.

-New vehicles often qualify for larger first-year deductions due to bonus depreciation rules.
 Used vehicles, while still eligible for deductions, may not qualify for bonus depreciation but can still be written off through Section 179 or regular depreciation methods.

 Financing vs. Outright Purchase

 The method of acquiring your vehicle can impact your tax strategy.
-If you finance the vehicle, you may be able to deduct the interest paid on the loan as a business expense, in addition to depreciation deductions
+If you finance the vehicle, you may be able to deduct the interest paid on the loan as a business expense, in addition to depreciation deductions.

 An outright purchase, while requiring more upfront capital, simplifies the deduction process as you don’t need to calculate and track interest payments.
 Regardless of your purchase method, it’s crucial to keep detailed records of all costs associated with acquiring and using the vehicle for business.